Event Dates

 Bank of America Winter Village at Bryant Park

-- Open From October 26, 2023 – Not only is there free ice skating on Bryant Park’s 17,000-square-foot outdoor rink (bring your own skates!) but also more than 125 holiday shops, including a bunch of new kiosks and eateries.
+- Sunday October 27th 2024 to Thursday January 2nd, 2025 – Not only is there free ice skating on Bryant Park’s 17,000-square-foot outdoor rink (bring your own skates!) but also more than 125 holiday shops, including a bunch of new kiosks and eateries.
 And after you shop and skate, warm up at spacious rink-side restaurant Celsius.

 - Discover the best hotels in Midtown West, close to the park.